Chart Color Schemes

 Camperdown features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 62.0% of all households, including 20.9% couples with children, 31.0% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 38.0%, with lone person households at 35.2% and group households comprising 2.9% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.3.
+Family households constitute 62.0% of all households, including 20.9% couples with children, 31.0% couples without children, and 9.0% single parent families.
+Non-family households comprise the remaining 38.0%, with lone person households at 35.2% and group households making up 2.9%.
+The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households